Creating Clear and Consistent Dimensions for Floor Plans: Best Practices and Techniques

 Our next step here is going to be to go in and create some dimensions for our floor plans.
 And this is a pretty basic step, but I think it's worth going over again just to make sure that we're all on the same page with the methods that we have available to us.
 We've already got some dimensions for our gridlines here, which is good, and that's what we want to see.

-But what we can do is we can take a look at some of the ways that the dimension strings are set up in here.
-And so first thing I see is that my dimension for this elevation is right in the middle of where everything is set up here.
+But what we can do is we can take a look at some of the ways that the dimension strings are set up here.
+And so the first thing I see is that my dimension for this elevation is right in the middle of where everything is set up here.
 So I want to go ahead and grab just this box element, and then I can go ahead and move it off to the side.

 And then let's say I wanted to identify some of these other corners.
-If I wanted to point out that we have a two foot dimension from this column line to the edge of the building, and then the same thing on this side, where we can set that, I would want to make sure that I'm putting these dimensions in similar locations.
-And so you can see I've got this one here already.
+If I wanted to point out that we have a two-foot dimension from this column line to the edge of the building, and then the same thing on this side, where we can set that, I would want to make sure that I'm putting these dimensions in similar locations.
+And you can see I've got this one here already.

 Learn Revit